Connect with others who understand.

 • Being younger

-The most obvious symptom of having inhibitors is uncontrolled bleeding that doesn’t stop even after treatment.
-This is known as breakthrough bleeding.
+The most obvious symptom of having inhibitors is uncontrolled bleeding that doesn’t stop even after treatment with clotting factor.
+This is called breakthrough bleeding.
 Your body also may not heal as well after an injury.

-If your doctor thinks you may have inhibitors, they will perform a blood test known as the Bethesda assay.
-This test measures how much inhibitor is in the blood (known as an inhibitor titer).
+If your doctor thinks you may have inhibitors, they’ll order a blood test called the Bethesda assay.
+This test is often done using a version called the Nijmegen-modified assay.
+This test, also known as an inhibitor titer, measures how much inhibitor is in the blood.

 How Are Inhibitors Treated?